Allen-BME/nn_from_scratch/README.md

 - test the `predict` method in `NeuralNetwork`
 - test different variations of networks
 (i.e. different numbers of layers, inputs, outputs, etc.)

+Long-term goals (emphasis on *long-term*):

+- utilize a testing framework to more rigorously test my implementation
+- implement other "types" of networks
+(could start by learning what other types there even are)

+If whoever is reading this wants to give me feedback:

+1. any immediate problems with my implementation?
+2. how can I "C++ify" my code?
+3. how can I improve memory + time efficiency?
+4. any of my formatting go against common best practices?